FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 ## Setting up Subscriptions

-Once a dynamic context system is up and running, we need to inform **Quantum Leap** directly of changes in context.
+Once a dynamic context system is up and running, we need to inform **QuantumLeap** directly of changes in context.
 As expected this is done using the subscription mechanism of the **Orion Context Broker**.
 The `attrsFormat=legacy` attribute is not required since **QuantumLeap** accepts NGSI v2 notifications directly.